VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ## Introduction 🌱

-Welcome to the preview of the [Stride Community Toolkit](https://stride3d.github.io/stride-community-toolkit/index.html), a collection of extensions and helpers for the [Stride 3D](https://www.stride3d.net/) C# game engine.
+Welcome to the preview of the [Stride Community Toolkit](https://stride3d.github.io/stride-community-toolkit/index.html), a collection of extensions and helpers for the [Stride](https://www.stride3d.net/) C# game engine.
 This community-driven, [open-source project](https://github.com/stride3d/stride-community-toolkit) is designed to assist developers in creating 2D/3D games and visualizations using [Stride](https://doc.stride3d.net/latest/en/manual/index.html).

 Although the toolkit is still in its early stages, it already offers several valuable features.
 In this post, I will focus on the [code-only](https://stride3d.github.io/stride-community-toolkit/manual/code-only/index.html) approach, which I found particularly useful for development.

 This article assumes that you have some experience with .NET and C# programming.

 The toolkit allows you to create a game using a code-only approach, meaning you can develop a game without relying on the Stride [Game Studio](https://doc.stride3d.net/latest/en/manual/game-studio/index.html).
-As a C#/.NET developer in my day job, I found this approach very helpful for getting started with the [Stride 3D engine](https://github.com/stride3d/stride) and game development, bypassing the need to work directly in the Game Studio.
+As a C#/.NET developer in my day job, I found this approach very helpful for getting started with the [Stride engine](https://github.com/stride3d/stride) and game development, bypassing the need to work directly in the Game Studio.

 Additional details on the benefits of the code-only approach can be found [here](https://stride3d.github.io/stride-community-toolkit/manual/code-only/index.html) in the toolkit documentation.